Dance Conservatory FAQ's

 What is STRUT?

-STRUT is a major fundraising event for Rep ll.
+STRUT is a major fundraising event for the dance conservatory.
 It is a high energy fashion show, runway and all, where students from all conservatories have the opportunity to showcase their fashion creativity via designing styles, styling outfits, and walking the runway.
 It's like a real life fashion show, as you would see at NY Fashion Week, where designers showcase their new seasonal fashion lines.
 Funds are raised via ticket sales and concessions.

 What is ARTS in the PARK?